 If you want, you can use a single portal to get all the information.
 I still prefer to use two to make sure that synchronization works well.
 My favorite way is simply to register an email alert with my filters with these two real estate portals:

 If you follow this method, you will able to get information very quickly on new properties.

 If you want even more portals, you can take a look at these:

 But it is unlikely that you need many portals to find all the information.
 After all, they are all getting information from the other ones.

 Another option is to get information from the real estate agencies themselves.
 Many of them have newsletters and portals of their own.
 I do not recommend using their portals.
 Big real estate agencies have their portals directly replicated into comparis, anibis, and immoscout24.

 There are many agencies, so I will not make a list.
 And the problem with that is they are local.
-So you will have to look at the agencies that are working in the area you are considering buying a house.
+So you will have to look at the agencies working in the area you are considering buying a house.
 Then, you can check if they have newsletters on their website and register with them.

 Real Estate Agents

 The last option is to find a real estate agent directly.

 You can find a neutral real estate agent that will look for houses widely.
 But this will likely cost you money for the research of the agent.
 However, this will liberate you from a lot of work.